heroku-examples/heroku-applink-pattern-api-access-nodejs/README.md

 # Heroku Integration - Salesforce API Access (Node.js)

-> **Important**: For use with the Heroku Integration and Heroku Eventing pilots only

 ## Architecture Overview

 This sample application showcases how to extend a Heroku web application by integrating it with Salesforce APIs, enabling seamless data exchange and automation across multiple connected Salesforce orgs.
 It also includes a demonstration of the Salesforce Bulk API, which is optimized for handling large data volumes efficiently.